-The command user interacts only with the User Requirements/Command Agent window.
-This is currently the top level menu for the O-Plan2 system.
+The command user interacts only with the Task Assignment Agent to provide user requirements or commands.
 This user is responsible for the selection of the task which the system will try to carry out.
-The menu currently allows for a domain to be selected and for a selection from the task schemas within the Task Formalism for that domain to be selected.
+The current system provides a menu which allows for a domain to be selected and for a choice to be made from the task schemas within the Task Formalism for that domain.
+Future management of alternative plan options, plan analysis support and the provision of authority to plan or execute the plan are to be supported at this level.

-11.3.4 Planner User Role
+9.7 Planner User Role

 The planner user is the user responsible for ensuring that a suitable plan is generated to carry out the given task.
-This may involve the selection of alternatives, the restriction of options open to the planner and browsing on the emerging and final plan to ensure it meets the task requirements set by the command user.
-Since the planner user can perform decision making in the planner agent, the planner user is supported by a knowledge source called KS_USER.
-This knowledge source can be added to the agenda for the current plan state on demand (via a user request).
-Since the KS_USER knowledge source normally has high priority, it will normally be called as soon as possible.
-The KS_USER knowledge source activation has access to the current plan state to allow for decisions on user intervention to depend on such a state.
+This may involve the selection of alternatives, the restriction of options open to the planner and browsing on the emerging and final plan to ensure it meets the task requirements set by the task assignment user.
+Since the planner user can perform decision making in the planner agent, the planner user is supported by a knowledge source called KS-USER.
+This knowledge source can be added to the agenda for the current plan state on demand (via an user request).
+Since the KS-USER knowledge source normally has high priority, it will normally be called as soon as possible.
+The KS-USER knowledge source activation has access to the current plan state to allow for decisions on user intervention to depend on the contents of the current plan state.

-11.3.5 Execution System Watch/Modify Role
+9.8 Execution System Watch/Modify Role

-The user may interact with the execution system to watch the state of execution and perhaps even to modify the behaviour of a world simulation in which the execution system is operating.
+The user may interact with the execution system to watch the state of execution of the plan and perhaps even to modify the behaviour of the execution system.